webosose/website/content/en/samples/posts/2023-12-19-face-certification-kiosk-using-webos.md

 #### getMostOrderedMenu

 The `getMostOrderedMenu` function identifies the menu that is most frequently ordered by users who are considered the most similar to the target user.
 The function takes a list of top similar users and the target user's orders as input.
-It uses a map to track the frequency of each menu across the similar users' orders.
+It uses a map to track the frequency of each menu across similar users' orders.

 {{< code "nodejs/src/routes/recommendation.js" >}}
 ```javascript